ibm-cloud-docs/devsecops/devsecops-config-github.md

 The status checks shown must pass before merging a pull request.

-These checks are the default expected pull request status checks in the pipeline.
+These checks are the default expected pull request status checks in pipeline.

 #### Setting customized list of compliance checks
 {: #devsecops-config-customized-list}